jeffswartz/poctestnetwork/Android-Sample/README.md

    this project, select the build.gradle file, and then click the OK button.
 The project opens in a new window.

-   The Java code for the application is the ChatActivity class in the com.tokbox.android.demo.learningopentok package.
+   The Java code for the application is the MainActivity class in the com.tokbox.qualitystats.sample package.

 2. Download the [OpenTok Android SDK](https://tokbox.com/opentok/libraries/client/android/).
+   This sample requires version 2.5.0 or later.

-3. Locate the opentok-android-sdk-2.4.0.jar file in the OpenTok/libs directory of the OpenTok Android SDK, and drag it into the app/libs directory of the project.
+3. Locate the opentok-android-sdk-2.x.x.jar file in the OpenTok/libs directory of the OpenTok Android SDK, and drag it into the app/libs directory of the project.

 4. Locate the armeabi and x86 directories in the OpenTok/libs directory of the OpenTok